berlinplan/berlinplan.github.io/readme.md

 > Hypocrisy: A hypocrite is basically characterised by behaviour that contradicts what one claims to believe or feel.
 (217)

+##  blocking streets and increase polarization solve environmental crisis?

+> block the streets and making Video for Instagram and fight to get Power Positions in political System, will solve Environmental Problems ?

+or
+> <sub> Would granting voting power to marginalized groups such as children & 3rd-world countries, lead to equality? (as former slaves in the US) </sub>

+> <sub> Can human envy and voting power serve as a check on rapid development, leading to greater equality and environmental protection? </sub>

 ## fighting Against inequality while benefiting & generating inequality?

 **Activism in social media** Get maximum attention for your Instagram activism with these top hashtags: (78)